strohs/memeify/README.md

     - you will need to provide three parameters in the CloudFormation console:
         - the stack name, for example: "MyMemeifyStack"
         - the name of the S3 bucket (created in step 2) containing containing the `memeify-lambda-0.1.jar`
-        - the actual name of the memeify .jar file.
-This will default to `memeify-lambda-0.1.jar` so you only need to change this if you renamed of the .jar file
+        - the name of the memeify lambda .jar file.
+This will default to `memeify-lambda-0.1.jar` so you only need to change this if you renamed the .jar file
     - once the above parameters are provided the stack will be ready for creation, and you can accept the rest of the cloudformation defaults.
     - If all went well, the stack will have created the following resources: